gbv/jskos/jskos.md

 <div class="note">
 Registries are the top JSKOS entity, followed by [concordances], [mappings] [concept schemes], and on the lowest level [concepts] and [concept types].

+Additional integrity rules for registries will be defined.
 </div>

 ## Concordances

 [concordances]: #concordances
 [concordance]: #concordances